ermlikeyeah/ermlikeyeah.github.io/_posts/2016-02-12-rail-travel-a-user-experience-in-buying-access-to-a-network.markdown

 “But I was *sold* this by the ticket office,” the passenger countered again.

-“It’s your responsiblility to ensure you have the right ticket for travel,” countered the conductor.
+“It’s your responsibility to ensure you have the right ticket for travel,” countered the conductor.

 The exchange went on a little more.
 I said I’d had the same problem this morning.
 Several other passengers also piped in.
 The conductor was understanding, and then said this regularly happens.
 But, again, he reminded us we should know what off-peak and peak is.